top of page

 WILLIAM T. REDMAN

-I am a Senior Research Scientist at Johns Hopkins Applied Physics Lab (APL), working on problems in the intersection of machine learning, neuroscience, and robotics in the Intelligent Systems Center (ISC).
+I am a Senior Research Scientist at Johns Hopkins Applied Physics Lab (APL), working on problems in the intersection of machine learning, neuroscience, complex systems, and robotics in the Intelligent Systems Center (ISC).
 My CV.

 Before joining APL, I was in a Dynamical Neuroscience (DYNS) PhD student at UC Santa Barbara (UCSB), where I worked in Prof. Michael Goard's systems neuroscience lab as a Chancellor's Fellow.
 Prior to being at UCSB, I got my bachelor's degrees in mathematics and physics from New York University (NYU).